 But so that’s just a story right now.
 We need to develop it into a proper theory.

 Post scriptum: We’ve calculated a Compton radius for the proton.
 If – in analogy with the electron model – we would (also) have a current inside, then we should be able to calculate that current.
 Let us limit ourselves to the electric current – because we don’t have much of an idea about what a strong current would represent.
 The circular electric current creates a magnetic moment.
-We got the right value for an electron:FE1What do we get if we do a similar calculation for a pointlike charge moving around at the speed of light but in a much smaller loop – a loop measured in femtometer rather than picometer?
-The calculation below shows we get a similar result in terms of structure but note the result is expressed in terms of the nuclear magneton (mN) which uses the proton mass, as opposed to the Bohr magneton, which uses the electron (rest) mass.FE 2Unsurprisingly, the actually measured value is different, and the difference is much larger than Schwinger’s a/2p fraction.
+We got the right value for an electron:What do we get if we do a similar calculation for a pointlike charge moving around at the speed of light but in a much smaller loop – a loop measured in femtometer rather than picometer?
+The calculation below shows we get a similar result in terms of structure but note the result is expressed in terms of the nuclear magneton (mN) which uses the proton mass, as opposed to the Bohr magneton, which uses the electron (rest) mass.Unsurprisingly, the actually measured value is different, and the difference is much larger than Schwinger’s a/2p fraction.
 To be precise, μp » 2.8·μN, so the measured value of the proton’s magnetic moment is almost three times that of its theoretical value.
 It should be no surprise to us – because we use a radius that’s 1/4 of what might be the actual radius of the loop.
-In fact, the measured value of the proton’s magnetic moment suggests the actual radius of the loop should be 2.8 times the theoretical Compton radius:F E3Again, these results are not exact, but they’re encouraging: they encourage us to try to describe the proton in terms of some kind of hybrid model – something that mixes the classical electric charge with some strong charge.
+In fact, the measured value of the proton’s magnetic moment suggests the actual radius of the loop should be 2.8 times the theoretical Compton radius:Again, these results are not exact, but they’re encouraging: they encourage us to try to describe the proton in terms of some kind of hybrid model – something that mixes the classical electric charge with some strong charge.
 No need for QFT or virtual particles. 🙂

 [2] CODATA data gives a standard error in the measurements that is equal to 0.46 eV.
 Hence, the measurements are pretty precise.